dotnet/designs/accepted/2022/dotnet-release-labels.md

 Going forward, we'll make the following changes:

 - The `support-phase` property will contain new values and will follow a different progression.
 This is a breaking change due to the use of `active` instead of `lts` or `current` and the replacement of `rc` with `go-live`.
-- A new `release-type` property will be added that will have one of two values: `lts` or `standard`.
+- A new `release-type` property will be added that will have one of two values: `lts` or `sts`.

 The `support-phase` property will go through the following progression:

 `preview` -> `go-live` -> `active` -> `maintenance` -> `eol`

-The new `release-type` property will be set as either `lts` or `standard` and will not change, even after the product is out of support.
+The new `release-type` property will be set as either `lts` or `sts` and will not change, even after the product is out of support.

 The new format will look like the following: